k2s09/old-website/README.md

   - Dennis Brotzky
   - Thiago Costa
 ```
-### Newsletter call to action
+### Newsletter CTA

 This theme includes a shortcode for a newsletter callout form that you can add to any page.
 It uses [formspree.io](//formspree.io/) as proxy to send the actual email.
 Each month, visitors can send you up to one thousand emails without incurring extra charges.
 Visit the Formspree site to get get going add your Formspree email to your shortcode like this:

 ```